yegor256/blog/_posts/2015/may/2015-05-04-how-to-protect-business-idea.md

   - patent business idea
   - non-compete clause
   - non-disclosure agreement
+jb_picture:
+  src: /images/2015/05/there-will-be-blood.jpg
+  caption: There Will Be Blood (2007) by Paul Thomas Anderson
 ---

 When you hire a programmer or a team of programmers to implement your